 What makes Little Bhutan “authentic”?
 For starters it’s Bhutanese owned, operated, and there is a Bhutanese chef working the kitchen.
 But what really brings authenticity to the dishes are the fact that they use ingredients imported fresh from Bhutan!
 Bhutanese red chili peppers, cheese, sun dried pork belly, teas, and spices are some of the things that truly give guests a taste of Bhutan.
 Yet despite the importation of much of their ingredients, they manage to keep their prices at an incredible value.
 Let me show you!

 Just a taste of Little Bhutan…

 Every meal should begin with a plate of momos.
-Little Bhutan offers 2 kinds of momos: cheese or meat (usually chicken, but they sometimes offer pork).
+Little Bhutan offers 3 kinds of momos: cheese with vegetables, chicken, or pork.
 Each dish comes with 5 momos and a fiery chili sauce called ezay which is made with Bhutanese red chili peppers.
-Attached to the kitchen is a small takeaway window–these momos are hugely popular and are flying out that window.

 The main dishes…